 A significant outbreak of epidemic, pandemic, or contagious diseases, including the COVID-19 pandemic, could cause a widespread health crisis that could result in an economic downturn, affecting the supply and/or demand for our equipment.
 Any quarantines, labor shortages or other disruptions to us, our suppliers, or our customers would likely adversely impact our sales and operating results.
 The extent of any further impact from the pandemic on the Company's operational and financial performance and liquidity will depend on various developments, including the duration and spread of the outbreak, governmental limitations on business operations generally, and its and their impact on potential customers, employees, and suppliers, vendors and distribution partners, all of which are uncertain and cannot be reasonably predicted at this time.
 As we cannot predict the potential future impact of the duration or scope of a global pandemic, including COVID-19, or similar health concerns, any resulting future financial impact cannot be reasonably estimated at this time.
-In addition, to the extent that a global pandemic, including COVID-19, or similar health concerns, any resulting future financial impact cannot be reasonably estimated at this time.
-In addition, to the extent that a global pandemic, including COVID-19, or similar health concerns, any resulting future financial impact cannot be reasonably estimated at this time.
-In addition, it may also heighten the other risks described in this Item 1A-Risk Factors.
+In addition, to the extent that a global pandemic, including COVID-19, or similar health concerns adversely affect our results of operations or financial position, it may also heighten the other risks described in this Item 1A-Risk Factors